Data Privacy Statement

-“Personal data” means “any information relating to an identified or identifiable natural person (“data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person” (Art.
-4.1 GDPR).
+Personal data is “any information relating to an identified or identifiable natural person (hereinafter ‘person concerned’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person” (GDPR Art.
+4(1)).

-“Processing” means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+Processing is any operation or set of operations which is performed upon personal data, whether or not by automatic means, such as collection, recording, organisation, filing, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 1.4 Restriction of processing

-“Restriction of processing” means the marking of stored personal data with the aim of limiting their processing in the future.
+Restriction of processing is the marking of stored personal data with the aim of limiting their future processing.

-“Processor” means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+Processor is a natural or legal person, public authority, agency or other body which processes personal data on behalf of the responsible party.

 1.10 Third party

-“Third party” means a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorised to process personal data.
+Third party means any natural or legal person, public authority, agency or other body other than the person concerned, the responsible party, the processor and the persons who, under the direct authority of the responsible party or processor, are authorised to process the personal data.

-2 Name and address of the controller
+2 Name and address of the party responsible for processing

 Caramba Chemie GmbH & Co.
 KG